play time

 You don't always need to be at the gym to be healthy.
 Playing should become an option for a healthy lifestyle.
 Can we have a healthy state of both body and mind through the act of play?
 I challenge you to try it.

 When I decided to be an online coach, I thought long and hard about how I wanted to teach you to be healthy.
-As I sat around and thought about all the things I had accomplished physically, some of the most fun things I have done in my life have been at play times.
-Now as an adult, I get it.
-We don't have any time for play.
-When I was trying to think of my logo and brand, I thought about how I wanted to project myself as being the coach or Trainer for you, and so I was watching wedding crashers, and in the earlier scenes, they mentioned this rule 76.
-No excuses.
-Play like a champion.
+As I sat around and thought about all the things I had accomplished physically, some of the most fun things I have done in my life have been at Play Times.
+Now, as an adult, I have time for play.
+When I was trying to think of my logo and brand, I thought about how I wanted to project myself as being the coach or Trainer for you, and so I was watching Wedding Crashers, and in the earlier scenes, they mentioned Rule 76.
+“No excuses.
+Play like a champion”.
 And I thought that was perfect.
 I want no excuses.
-I want to PLAY like a champion, not because I want to train like a champion—more emphasis on playing.
+I want to “PLAY” like a champion.

 Adults want to need to play!